I always delude myself, I guess, into thinking if I'm enjoying myself, maybe the listeners are.

 The International Criminal Court has ordered his arrest.

-Out of the Hague, international judges ordered the arrest of Libyan leader Moamar Gaddafi for murdering civilians as NATO warplanes pounded his trip E compound and world leaders stepped up calls for him to end his four decade rule.
+Out of The Hague, international judges ordered the arrest of Libyan leader Muamar Gaddafi for murdering civilians as NATO warplanes pounded his Tripoli compound and world leaders stepped up calls for him to end his four-decade rule.

 Really?